michael-camilleri/ABODe/README.md

     * `Positions.df`: Per-frame per-mouse antenna baseplate pickup (1 of 18 antennas)

 ### 2.2 Format of individual Dataframes
- * The data is stored as pandas dataframes in pickle format with `bz2` compression.
+ * The tabular data is stored as pandas dataframes in pickle format with `bz2` compression.
 They can be read into python using `pd.read_pickle('...', compression='bz2')`.

 #### `Datasplits.df`
  * Indexed by *Cage-ID*, *Segment-ID* and *Snippet ID* (same as snippet directory naming)